SarahM55/MakersPortfolio/Week2.md

 ### Question 1
 *Did you meet all of your goals to the standard you set at the start of the week?*
+- Almost.
+I felt that I didn't have as much self learning time this week as I needed/would have liked because we had quite a few workshops.
+I definitely feel more confident with the concept of Gemfiles and have continued to practice TDD, but I didn't get time to do any Polymorphism practicals which would have been really helpful.

 ### Question 2
 *What would you change/improve moving forward?*
+- Be more comfortable with a learning goal taking more than one day to achieve, especially on days where I don't have a lot of self learning time.